jtakayama/makahiki/install/doc/redhat_readme.txt

 Run the script as specified:
 -------------------------------------------------------------------------------
-% ./install/redhat_installer.py --initialize_instance --os redhat --arch x64
+% ./install/redhat_installer.py --initialize_instance --arch x64
 -------------------------------------------------------------------------------

 You will need to answer "Y" to the question "Do you wish to continue (Y/n)?"